test1230-lab/MathParser/README.md

 # graphing calc
-todo: fix negative numbers, add support for y being a var
+todo: add support for y being a var